Epcoritamab-bysp

 Side effects needing medical attention

-The most common adverse reactions are cytokine release syndrome (CRS), fatigue, musculoskeletal pain, injection site reactions, fever, abdominal pain, nausea, and diarrhea.
-The most common laboratory abnormalities are decreased lymphocyte count, decreased neutrophil count, decreased white blood cell count, decreased hemoglobin, and decreased platelets.
+LBCL: The most common adverse reactions are cytokine release syndrome, fatigue, musculoskeletal pain, injection site reactions, pyrexia, abdominal pain, nausea, and diarrhea.
+The most common Grade 3 to 4 lab abnormalities are decreased lymphocyte count, decreased neutrophil count, decreased white blood cell count, decreased hemoglobin, and decreased platelets.

 For information on how to manage the costs of drug therapy, please see Financial Support, or to speak with an Information Specialist, call (800) 955-4572.